 Six people is the maximum number allowed at a campsite.
 Each site may have two small tents or one large tent.
 No vehicle camping or camping trailers are permitted.
-Again our campsites are intended to offer a primitive camping experience, thus no generators or other machinery is permitted without approval of the Park Ranger.
+Our campsites are intended to offer a primitive camping experience, thus no generators or other machinery is permitted without approval of the park staff.

-Vehicles must be left in the main parking lot unless approved by the Park Ranger.
+Vehicles must be left in the main parking lot unless approved by the park staff.
 You may drive to the campsite to drop off and pick up supplies when you first arrive and when you are ready to depart, but you may not make repeated driving trips to and from the campsites during your stay.

 The person reserving the campsite is responsible for guests and campsite activities.

 Campfires are permitted only in the fire ring provided at the campsite.
 Campfires must be attneded at all times and extinguished before leaving the site.
 Firewood will be provided by the park staff.
 Please do not remove wood from the property.

 Each site is outfitted with a picnic table.
 Borrowing tables from other sites is allowable only with permission .

 Nature Park Rules

 All rules for the Nature Park apply (no hunting, fishing, swimming, alcohol, drugs, rock climbing, etc.).